Next generation Wi-Fi: Wi-Fi 6, explained

 Figure 1: Evolution of Wi-Fi standards.
 Source: Techstage

-Wi-Fi 6 will provide better connectivity for all the devices, independently from their nature, carrying out more efficient connection management and satisfying the speed and consumption needs.
+Wi-Fi 6 will provide better connectivity for all the devices, independently from their nature, carrying out more efficient connection management and satisfying the Wi-Fi 6 speeds and consumption needs.
 This is a new approach that tries to increase the efficiency of devices with different traffic profiles located at the access point at different distances.

 Figure 2.
 New Wi-Fi 6 approximation.
 Source: Calix

-We could say that capacity, efficiency and performance are the keys to this new release, a bunch of features that lead to a series of important benefits for User Experience:
+The difference in Wi-Gi 6 speeds can be dramatic, but we could also say that capacity, efficiency and performance are the keys to this new release compared to Wi-Fi 5.
+That is a bunch of features that lead to a series of important benefits for User Experience.